openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-serverless/04-04-canary-releases/assignment.md

 type: challenge
 title: Canary Releases
 tabs:
+- id: ukhbxbejczob
-- title: Terminal 1
+  title: Terminal 1
   type: terminal
   hostname: crc
+- id: motxbpcik6hy
-- title: Web Console
+  title: Web Console
   type: website
   url: https://console-openshift-console.crc-lgph7-master-0.crc.${_SANDBOX_ID}.instruqt.io
   new_window: true
 difficulty: intermediate
-timelimit: 500
+timelimit: 360
+enhanced_loading: null
 ---
-At the end of this step, you will be able to:
+At the end of this step you will be able to:
 - Configure a service to use a `Canary Release` deployment pattern

-> **Note:** *If you did not complete the previous Traffic Distribution section, please execute both of the following commands:*
+> **Note:** *If you did not complete the previous Traffic Distribution section please execute both of the following commands:*

 ```
 kn service create greeter --image quay.io/rhdevelopers/knative-tutorial-greeter:quarkus --namespace serverless-tutorial --revision-name greeter-v1